josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 That all said, I've found that there's quite a lot of 'work that can be done' before any of that work escalates to something that would make sense to loop the city in on.
 So, I'll do the work for you that doesn't involve the local municipality, and then when it becomes needful to include them, i can handle much of that work as well.

-## Why do you talk so much about those orange traffic cones
+## Why do you talk so much about the 'flow' of traffic?
+What's the difference between hiring you and 'just' adding some seating outside myself?

+It is easy to imagine making changes to your parking lot, but it would be harmful to your business to make any changes that didn't make the experience b

 Because traffic cones are the first tool I use for changing how traffic flows through an area.
 Cars, bikes, and people 'flow' a bit like water, a bit like a gas.